-Come try a burger called a karbanátek, which is made in the Czech style and seasoned with garlic and marjoram.
-It's flavorful and juicy just right, and it's incredibly easy to make.
+Come try the Karbanátek, a delicious Czech-style burger seasoned with garlic and marjoram.
+It's perfectly flavorful and juicy, and incredibly easy to make.

 Karbanátek is one of the most typical Czech foods.